Niacin for Anxiety - An In-Depth Look

 Let's look at a detailed systematic review analyzed the use of the B vitamin complex supplementation on symptoms related to stress, anxiety, and depression!

 This analysis involved 18 articles, and 11 of them reported that B vitamins could have a positive effect on symptoms related to depression, stress, and anxiety.

-The results showed that supplementation could provide considerable improvement to the overall mood.
+The results showed that supplementation have the ability to provide considerable improvement to the overall mood.

 The treatment is particularly beneficial for those who have a poor mood status before starting to take supplements.

 Additionally, the B vitamin complex is a great solution for those who are dealing with a deficiency in these vitamins.

 Since that can be related to anxiety, too, this treatment could prove helpful.